DerManoMann/acache/Readme.md

 ### Multi level

 Sometimes losing and re-building your cache due to a reboot or similar can be quite expensive.
-One way to cope with that is multi level caching.
+One way to cope with that is multi-level caching.

 A fast (non-persistent) cache is used as primary cache.
 If an entry cannot be found it will fall back to a persistent cache (cache, db).
 Only if all configured cache instances are queried an entry would be declared as not found.